PreetinderSingh345/change_color_shape_game/README.md

+# Change Color Shape Game

-This game provides two buttons, one to change color and the other to change shape randomly
+- This game provides two buttons, one to change color and the other to change shape randomly